Magnesium is crucial to the body’s healthy functioning. Here are four ways healthy magnesium levels support your body.

 When it comes to bone health, calcium and vitamin D tend to get all the attention.
 But magnesium may be important to things like bone density and bone formation.

-Low magnesium levels may also be linked to osteoporosis,17 and according to the NIH, several population-based studies have shown a positive association between magnesium levels and bone density.18 So proper magnesium levels could play an important role in supporting your bone health.*
+According to the NIH, several population-based studies have shown a positive association between magnesium levels and bone density.14 So proper magnesium levels could play an important role in supporting your bone health.*